webbrandon/simple-secure-auth/lessons/section-three.md

+# Section Three: Connecting Users to Database Functions
-# MongoDB using Mongoose
+## MongoDB using Mongoose
-MongoDB is a popular noSQL solution for a database management system that works well with Agile development principles.
+MongoDB is a popular NoSQL solution for a database management system that works well with agile development principles.
 In short it give developers the flexibility to change or add to our model as they innovate their ideas.
 Node.js and MongoDB need to communicate in order for us to carry out our application requirements and in order to make writing validation, casting and business logic boilerplates simple the package called Mongoose can be used.

 Some engineers may be asking why the not use the MongoDB package for Node.js?
-The answer is Mongoose is backed by the MongoDB team in addition to their native bindings package.
+The answer is Mongoose is backed by the MongoDB team in addition to their native binding’s package.
 Each package provides special characteristics for different sets of requirements.
 Our requirements for the CRM allow the more simplistic and capability driven package, Mongoose.

 Add the following to `dependencies` of the `package.json` file before you start: